Vibhuti/sales_tax/README.txt

 2- Paste input into the input.txt file ( one by one) 3- Check output from the command line by running the command: $ ruby sales_tax.rb 4- To ensure rspec tests are working use: $ rake
+5- To check it online, use this link:  http://rubyfiddle.com/riddles/48fce/7